 Music can improve both physical and social skills.
 This benefit can range from giving someone the opportunity to remain active by dancing or simply clapping along and swaying to the beat.
 Music therapy is designed to create a sense of support and connectedness no matter a person’s level of mobility or recognition.

-Therapy hopes to ease the pain of our loved ones and bring them peace as they deal with aging, illness, or disease.
+he hope with any type of therapy is to ease the pain of our loved ones and bring them peace as they deal with aging, illness or disease.
 If the therapy chosen can also spark joy, all the better.
-Need compassionate in home care?
-We can help.